Leadership Reflection

 05.24.2022

-The Paradox of Presence [Today’s Tuesday Reading is from Mark N. Goedert, Director of IT Planning & Strategy, University of Illinois Chicago.
+Many leaders struggle to adopt a leadership presence based on attributes that define great leadership while remaining true to themselves.
+[Today’s Tuesday Reading is from Mark N. Goedert, Director of IT Planning & Strategy, University of Illinois Chicago.
 It is a reflection on what he is learning as a current MOR program participant.
-Mark may be reached at [email protected].]
-My MOR leadership journey is very much like a puzzle.
-The first […]
+Mark may […]

 05.17.2022